ocaml-community/cppo/README.md

 Version strings (http://semver.org/) can also be passed to cppo on the command line.
 This results in multiple variables being defined, all sharing the same prefix.
-See the output `cppo -help` (copied below).
+See the output of `cppo -help` (copied at the bottom of this page).

 ```
 $ ./cppo -V OCAML:`ocamlc -version`